crehmann/RestApiClient/README.md

 ```

 ### Using the JsonApiClient in a more functional way
-The [RestApiClient.FunctionalExtensions](https://www.nuget.org/packages/RestApiClient.FunctionalExtensions/) provides extensions method to use the RestApiClient togther with the [CSharpFunctionalExtensions](https://github.com/vkhorikov/CSharpFunctionalExtensions) in a more functional way:
+The [RestApiClient.FunctionalExtensions](https://www.nuget.org/packages/RestApiClient.FunctionalExtensions/) provides extensions method to use the RestApiClient together  with the [CSharpFunctionalExtensions](https://github.com/vkhorikov/CSharpFunctionalExtensions) in a more functional way:

 ```csharp
 public Task<Result<UserInfo>> GetUserInfoAsync(string username) => ApiRequest.To($"https://api.github.com/users/{username}")